ajmaths/cycle_rep/README.md

-# Bipartite Graph Weighted Spanning Tree

-This repository contains Python code to generate bipartite graphs with weighted nodes, and compute a **degree-biased spanning tree** that prioritizes edges connecting vertices with higher weights.
+# cycle_reps_package

+A Python package for generating bipartite graphs with weighted vertices, computing weight-biased spanning trees, and analyzing cycle representatives—especially in filtered subgraphs based on vertex weights.

+---

 ## Features

-- Generate bipartite graphs with two node sets (`L` and `R`) and weighted vertices.
+- Generate bipartite graphs with labeled left (`L`) and right (`R`) node sets.
-- Assign weights to nodes to represent birth times of vertices of the combinatorial model for the (restricted) second configuration space of star graphs.
+- Assign weights to vertices representing birth times or other attributes.
-- Compute a spanning tree biased towards nodes with higher weights using a max-weight edge priority.
+- Compute a **weight-biased spanning tree** prioritizing edges connected to nodes with higher weights.
-- Visualize the original bipartite graph and the degree-biased spanning tree with node weights.

-## Usage
+- Extract and visualize fundamental cycle representatives from non-tree edges.
+- Filter graphs by vertex weight thresholds and analyze cycles in the filtered subgraphs.
+- Visualize graphs, spanning trees, filtered subgraphs, and cycles with clear node/edge coloring and weight labels.

+---

 1. **Install dependencies**